-- A. Effective pay period 2 of each calendar year, employees who have at least one year of service completed as of December 31, shall have his or her annual base salary increased by 3.0% or to the maximum of the salary range, whichever is less.
-This shall be in addition to the salary adjustment outlined, above.
-Notwithstanding the above, no employee will have his or her annual salary increased above the maximum. - B. In accordance with existing practice, when calculating increases occurring on the same day, the across-the-board increase will be applied first, and then the progression increase shall be applied.
+- A. Effective pay period 2 of each calendar year, employees who have at least one year of service completed as of December 31, shall have their annual base salary increased by 3.5% or to the maximum of the salary range, whichever is less.
+This shall be in addition to the across-the-board salary adjustment outlined, above.
+Notwithstanding the above, no employee will have their annual salary increased above the maximum. - B. In accordance with existing practice, when calculating increases occurring on the same day, the across-the-board increase will be applied first, and then the progression increase shall be applied.